box/box-ios-sdk/docs/usage/recent-items.md

 ----------------

 To get recently accessed items, call [`client.recentItems.list(marker: String?, limit: Int?, fields: [String]?)`][get-recent-items].
-This method will return an iterator object in the completion you can use to retrieve recent items.
+This method will return an iterator object in the completion, which is used to retrieve recent items.

 ```swift
 client.recentItems.list() { results in